This is it: the ultimate showdown between two industry leading cap toe boots from two very different companies.

 The Captain is much lighter and sleeker than the Red Wings.
 It makes sense: the Captain, like many of Thursday’s boots, is intended to be a hybrid work/dress boot.
 I think it succeeds, and it makes for a boot that’s far more versatile than the beefy Iron Ranger.

-These are fully leather lined boots, with handsome combination-tanned leather and a studded rubber outsole which looks very flat from the side while still having a good grip.
+These are fully leather-lined boots with handsome combination-tanned leather and a studded rubber outsole that looks very flat from the side while still having a good grip.

-Overall, no one can argue with the fact that these are two completely different aesthetics: the Iron Ranger is a true, chunky workboot and the Captain is more a more versatile hybrid that’s easy to dress up and dress down, particularly given its dressier leather.
+Overall, no one can argue with the fact that these are two completely different aesthetics: the Iron Ranger is a true, chunky workboot, and the Captain is a more versatile hybrid that’s easy to dress up and dress down, particularly given its dressier leather options.

 Leather